 BULLYING AND SUICIDE

-Bullying along with other factors increases the risk for suicide among youth.
+Bullying, along with other factors, increases the risk for suicide among youth.
 Bullying is defined as the intentional infliction of injury or discomfort on another person through words, physical contact, or in other ways, including the use of the Internet (cyberbullying).
-Over time and repeated attacks, this leads to depression and anxiety, lowers self-esteem, and produces a mentality of helplessness, which contributes to suicidal thoughts and behavior.
-At-risk youth who are bullied, especially those who are already depressed, may view suicide as a rational solution to their problems.
+Over time and repeated attacks, bullying can lead to depression and anxiety, lowered self-esteem, or physical injury.
+Bullying is not confined to young people.
+Adult bullying exists as well.
+Adults mostly use verbal as opposed to physical bullying, and the goal is to gain power over another person and be dominant.

 Cultural groups can be supportive, creating feelings of belonging and serving as a safety net when members need support while experiencing problems or stressors.
 Being a member of a tightly united group can serve as a suicide deterrent.